-Last but certainly not least on our list is the 5D Philips from Auxbeam.
-This light bar uses really tight projectors which will send the light much further down the trail while also being very cheap.
+Last but not least on our list is the 5D Philips from Auxbeam.
+This light bar uses tight projectors which will send the light much further down the trail while also being cheap.
 Unfortunately, this exact light bar only comes in a straight design so if you want a curved LED light bar you’ll have to look elsewhere.
 What makes this light unique are the deep “spot” projectors and diffused “flood projectors” which help put the light where you need it.

 This light bar outputs a claimed 28,800 lumens at 288W, but it’s probably closer to 23,000 lumens.
 This is because Auxbeam won’t list the numbers from a proper light output test, but rather the estimated output of all the LEDs combined.
-Like I mentioned above, the 5D design helps project the light in a tighter beam pattern which is great for high-speed prerunning.
-Unfortunately, the low cost does come at the price of quality.
-Auxbeam backs this light bar up with a very short one year warranty and doesn’t mention anything about water and dust resistance.
+Like I mentioned above, the 5D design helps project the light in a tighter beam pattern great for high-speed prerunning.
+Unfortunately, the low cost comes at the price of quality.
+Auxbeam backs this light bar up with a short one-year warranty and mentions nothing about water and dust resistance.

 - Warranty: 1 Year